dragonflydb/documentation/docs/cloud/connections.md

 At this point you should see the connection in state **Active** in the Dragonfly Cloud console.

-If you haven’t done so already, create a data store with a private endpoint.
+If you haven't done so already, create a data store with a private endpoint.
 See [Data Stores](./datastores#private-endpoint) for more information.

 ##  GCP